feinwarusoftware/sppd/README.md

 **Website Maintenance**

-Thanks for fixing the bugs that should never been there in the first time.
+Thanks for fixing the bugs that never should have been there in the first place.

 - [Tweeno](https://github.com/iTweeno)